hamishgibbs/yui/README.md

 #### Contributions

-This is a small library for personal use.
+This is a small library with limited scope.
 Contributions are welcome.
 If you see a problem with the library, please [open an issue](https://github.com/hamishgibbs/yui/issues/new).